World Record (Lower Than Atlantis album)

 World Record is the second studio album by British rock band Lower Than Atlantis.

 Background and recording

 Partway through the touring cycle for their Bretton (2008) EP, Lower Than Atlantis had several line-up changes.
 While writing songs for their debut album, Far Q (2010), the band's drummer left.
-They soon thought about drummer Eddy Thrower from We Stare at Mirrors, who the band had previously toured with, and called him, asking he if would like to partake in a practice session.
-Duce explained the band "never worked with a good drummer before.
+They soon thought about drummer Eddy Thrower from We Stare at Mirrors, who the band had previously toured with, and called him, asking if he would like to partake in a practice session.
+Duce explained that the band "never worked with a good drummer before.
 [With Thrower,] [i]t was... nice."
 Shortly after the release of Far Q, We Stare at Mirrors bassist Declan Hart joined the band.